Enteral Feeding After Brain Injury: When Is Tube Feeding Required?

 Enteral Feeding and Dysphagia

-It provides a safe method of delivering nutrition while reducing the risk of aspiration.
+Enteral feeding is commonly required in patients with dysphagia following brain injury, providing a safe method of delivering nutrition while reducing the risk of aspiration.

 Medico-Legal Considerations